WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/ap-unwanted-messages.md

 indicating that the communication is more likely to be useful.

-We recognize that this proposal may seem in contrast to the previous proposal of not disclosing connections to third parties as described in [3.1](#org088cba8), but the two can operate in tandem by making the ability to find a connection to your followers be a query, rather than a publicly available list.
+We recognize that this proposal may seem in contrast to the previous proposal of not disclosing connections to third parties as described in the section on improving privacy of Follower/Following Collections ([3.1](#org3c24fd4)), but the two can operate in tandem by making the ability to find a connection to your followers be a query, rather than a publicly available list.
 We could further enhance the security of this by adding additional restrictions onto the query functionality such as rate